 How can I get information about early admission into M.Eng. while still an undergraduate or admission into other graduate degree programs in Mechanical or Aerospace Engineering?

 Please visit the Graduate Programs section of the Mechanical Engineering website for more information.
-Click here for requirements and instructions.
+M.Eng. requirements and instructions.

 How do I determine my Major grade point average?

 For students participating in the Early M.Eng.
-Program: Grades for students who are concurrently completing their final semester of the B.S., M.E. degree and completing their first semester of M.Eng. courses, will be included in their undergraduate degree gpa.
+Program: Grades for students who are concurrently completing their final semester of the B.S., M.E. degree and their first semester of M.Eng. courses will be included in their undergraduate degree GPA.

 For additional information: